ACE View — a natural language interface to knowledge engineering

 How to install ACE View?

-Installing ACE View is a simple process thanks to the Protégé plug-in auto update feature which provides an overview of the Protégé plug-in repository, allows new plugins to be installed, and existing ones to be updated in case they have newer versions.
+Installing ACE View is a simple process thanks to the Protégé plug-in auto update feature, which provides an overview of the available Protégé plug-ins, allows new plugins to be installed, and existing ones to be updated in case they have newer versions.

 Proceed as follows.